 Selena Gomez Admits She’s ‘Poured Her Heart’ Into New Album: Will She Sing About The Weeknd?

 Selena Gomez revealed that her new album’s going to be very personal and we’re intrigued!
-Will she be singing about her relationships with The Weeknd and Justin Bieber?
+Will there be songs about her time with The Weeknd and Justin Bieber?

 Selena Gomez, 25, is DEFINITELY releasing a new album in the near future and it’s going to be filled with intimate details from her rollercoaster ride of a year.
 “There is no ‘might,’ there is an album,” Selena revealed in an open-hearted interview on Dec.
 11 with BBC Radio 1.
 “I think it’s fair to say that people know the year I’ve had, and I’ve poured my heart into my music and I wanted it to be fresh.
 It wasn’t really about charts for me, or numbers.
 It was more just about, what could I creatively do for my music.
 So, yes, I can successfully say that my inspiration for this next album is in full motion and it will be very soon.”
 From a breakup with The Weeknd, 27, to a make up with Justin Bieber, 23, we can’t wait to hear if Selena will spill the beans on what exactly went wrong and what exactly went right!
 Check out some of Selena’s best photos here!